open-mmlab/mmpretrain/docs/en/advanced_guides/pipeline.md

 - remove: all other keys except for those specified by `keys`

-For more information about other data transformation classes, please refer to [Data Transformations](../api/transforms.rst)
+For more information about other data transformation classes, please refer to [Data Transforms](mmcls.datasets.transforms)

 ## Extend and use custom pipelines